 If any insulation failure occurs or live phase wire touches the metal body, of the equipment, there must be a voltage difference appears across the terminal of the coil connected to the equipment body and earth.
 This voltage difference produces a current to flow the relay coil.

 Actually, ELCBs are of two kinds, but it is general practice to refer voltage based ELCB as simple ELCB.
-And current based ELCB is referred as RCD or RCCB.
-Here one CT core is energized from both phase wise and neutral wire.
+And current based ELCB is referred to as RCD or RCCB.
+Here one CT (Current Transformer) core is energized from both phase wise and neutral wire.

 Single Phase Residual Current ELCB.
 The polarity of the phase winding and neutral winding on the core is so chosen that, in normal condition mmf of one winding opposes that of another.

 As it is assumed that, in normal operating conditions the current goes through the phase wire will be returned via neutral wire if there’s no leakage in between.

 As both currents are same, the resultant mmf produced by these two currents is also zero-ideally.

 The relay coil is connected with another third winding wound on the CT core as secondary.
 The terminals of this winding are connected to a relay system.

 In normal operating condition there would not be any current circulating in the third winding as here is no flux in the core due to equal phase and neutral current.

 When any earth leakage occurs in the equipment, there may be part of phase current passes to the earth, through the leakage path instead of returning via mental wire.